Rudolf Abel: KGB service

 The KGB did not discover Häyhänen's defection until August, although it is more than likely they notified Fisher earlier when Häyhänen failed to arrive in Moscow.
 As a precaution, Fisher was ordered to leave the United States.
 Escape was complicated because, if "MARK" had been compromised by Häyhänen, Fisher's other identities could have been compromised as well.
-Fisher could not leave the country as Martin Collins, Emil Goldfus, or even the long-forgotten Andrew Kayotis.
+Fisher could not leave the country as Martin Collins, Emil Goldfus, or Andrew Kayotis, the latter of which had faded into obscurity.
 The KGB Center, with the help of KGB's Ottawa resident, set about procuring two new passports for Fisher in the names of Robert Callan and Vasili Dzogol, but this process would take time.
 The Canadian Communist Party succeeded in obtaining a new passport for Fisher in the name of Robert Callan.
 Fisher, however, was arrested before he could adopt his new identity and leave the United States.